 ISAC supports legislation intended to provide better coverage and adequate funding of emergency medical services in the unincorporated areas.
 ISAC supports authorization for an ad valorem property tax like the township property tax for fire services.
-EMS should be considered an essential service and a dedicated funding mechanism should be authorized.
 In addition, with the aging of the rural population, fewer younger men and women are available to staff volunteer emergency services.
 Local, state and federal governments must strive to provide training and incentives for assorted emergency and public safety personnel in under-served rural areas.